-Quite often, teamwork starts as follows: researchers work on the same data in parallel – each on their own project file on their own computer.
+Quite often, teamwork starts as follows: researchers work on the same data parallel to one another - each on their own project file on their own computer.
 One person only assigns selected codes to the data, for example, the other only processes selected documents.
-Both use already existing codes and add new codes, write new memos, paraphrases and summaries.
-In these cases, MAXQDA allows you to transfer the codes, codes, memos etc. from one project file to another.
+Both use already-existing codes and add new codes, create variables, and write new memos or summaries.
+In these cases, MAXQDA allows you to transfer the codes, coded segments, memos, paraphrases, summaries, and variables from one project file to another.

 Of course, this teamwork presupposes that everyone is working with the same data material.
 To make sure this is the case, it is best to import the existing data (e.g. documents, variables, interview notes as memos etc.) into a MAXQDA project file on a computer and then distribute the project file to all team members.
 Of course, it often makes sense to define already fixed categories as codes in the "Code System".